National Geography Bee

 International Geography Championships

 The International Geography Championships is a week-long event with numerous competitions, field trips, family activities, and more.
 In each event, medals are awarded to the top 3 competing students in each age division.
 US students compete for their state; students from other countries (or students in the USA who were born abroad or who have foreign citizenship) represent those countries.
 Two of the most prestigious events at IGC are the International Geography Bee World Championships and the International Geography Bowl World Championships.
 An overall IGC Championship title is also awarded in each age division; please view the website at www.geochampionships.com for further details on all events and to register.
-We are expecting 125-200 students to attend the 2024 IGC and hope that you will be able to join us!
+We hope that you will be able to join us at IGC 2026!

 National Geography Bee Practice Resources